labomics/MetaLogo/README.md

      CONTAINER ID    IMAGE          COMMAND                  CREATED      STATUS      PORTS       NAMES ad598ca936df    metalogo:v1    "/bin/sh -c 'GUNICORN"   2 days ago   Up 2 days   8050/tcp    metalogo

 Docker needs to be installed in the system before run the command.
 This command will build the Docker image and start a Docker container.
-You could set a [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) layer to redirect network requests to MetaLogo container or you can just simply use the MetaLogo docker to recieve outside network traffic from your local network.
+You could set a [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) layer to redirect network requests to MetaLogo container or you can just simply use the MetaLogo docker to receive outside network traffic from your local network.

 More detailed instructions please check the tutorial of MetaLogo.